riyamehta18/theinvivogroup.github.io/_teams/2024-01-26-james-wang.md

 # What I was up to in the past?

-I pitched and led an internal venture at Zappos when I was 16 (a formative experience in breaking into tech), worked on growth at a Y Combinator and AARP-backed startup (Mighty Health) and did a short stint at SAP in marketing ops.
+I pitched and led an internal venture at Zappos when I was 16 (a deeply formative experience), worked on growth at a Y Combinator and AARP-backed startup (Mighty Health) and did a short stint at SAP in marketing ops.

 I actually grew up wanting to become a doctor because it allowed me to do things 1) work with people I admired and 2) have some tangible impact in my work.
 In junior year of high school, I got my first introduction to a startup — Zappos.
 Since then, I've been very fortunate to work with some really incredible people to do some really incredible things.